-South Dakota will monitor the federal delisting and post-delisting monitoring process for this species, because that process reflects the most current scientific and management information.
-Separate state recovery goals are not recommended.
+South Dakota continues to monitor the federal delisting and post-delisting monitoring process for this species, because that process reflects the most current scientific and management information.
+The final federal delisting determination should be made at the earliest by October 2020, after which SDGFP will evaluate whether state listing should continue.
+If that decision is affirmative, SDGFP will develop and propose state recovery goals in the future, if sufficient information is available.